cerebre-io/Ceader/README.md

         - id: ceader
             args:[
                 '--mode', ${MODE},
-                '--files-dir', ${FILES_DIR},
+                '--files', ${FILESR},
                 '--header-path', ${HEADER_PATH},
                 '--extensions-list', ${EXTENSIONS},
                 '--debug',
                 '--skip-hidden']
 ```
-[pre-commit](https://pre-commit.com/) is a framework based on passing filenames to executables, but for now we need to turn it off, beacuse we are passing path to directory.

-###### FILES_DIR
+###### FILES
-This is the path to the folder where the files need to be changed.\
-In this folder, files will be searched recursively.
+This is the List\[Path\] to folders or directly to files that need to be changed.
+In folders, files will be searched recursively.

 ###### HEADER_PATH
 Path to the file in .txt format with the header to be added.

 ###### EXTENSIONS
-Files with these extensions will be searched for in the ${FILES_DIR}. \
+Files with these extensions will be searched for in the ${FILES}. \
 The programming language will be recognized by this information and an appropriate comment will be added.
-For example:

-TODO add a list of working extensions
+Supported extensions and languages can be found [here](https://github.com/cerebre-io/ceader/blob/main/ceader/domain/knowledge/extensions_to_language.py).

 ###### DEBUG
 An optional boolean value that allows checking the status of adding headers.